wilsjame/how-to-nasa/index.md

 <iframe width="100%" height="700" src="//jsfiddle.net/wilsjame/pwanobnz/17/embedded/result,js,html/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 Let's cover what's going on here.
 We begin by getting the pictures from the NASA base using the EPIC API.
-The process is similar to the APOD example above.
+The process is similar to the APOD example above except this time we define two new variables **img_url** and **img_type**.
+These will be used to complete the image source url.

 ```markdown
 var req = new XMLHttpRequest();